Commitment on fiscal transparency | Shareholders | Aena

 • - national ones: Ministry of Transport, DGAC (Directorate General of Civil Aviation), AESA (State Aviation Safety Agency), ENAIRE (Aena’s majority shareholder), etc.

-Public Stance
+Public positioning

-Statement of Principles on the Tax System
+Statement of principles on the tax system

-Position on Regulatory Debates
+Position on regulatory debates

-Participation in the Public Agenda
+Participation in the public agenda

 Logo Aena